Powder Byrne Travel and Safety Advice

 If your child suffers from any allergies or requires any form of medication please inform our staff at the time of registration.
-For safety reasons Powder Byrne does not hold any medication in our facilities and parents are asked to provide all necessary medication required; this can be administered by our staff upon completion of a medicine form, which is included in this pack.
+For safety reasons Powder Byrne does not hold any medication in our facilities and parents are asked to provide all necessary medication required; this can be administered by our staff upon completion of a medicine form.

 Baby listening devices

 In the interest of safety Powder Byrne does not recommend children be left unattended in hotel rooms at any time.
 Baby listening devices may be available; however they should not be relied on for your child’s safety.